Human Rights Law Clinic (812M3)

 30 credits, Level 7 (Masters)

-Under supervision, you'll work on specific legal questions related to international human rights law from clients such as international organisations or government bodies.
+You’ll work under the supervision of the module convenor on specific legal questions related to international human rights law coming from clients such as:

-Although the module aims to boost your ability to tailor advice to clients, it will ultimately train you in the practice and application of international human rights law.
+You’ll apply research and writing skills to the analysis and application of facts and law to real situations.
+You’ll also develop oral presentation skills.
+Although the module will seek to enhance your ability to present and tailor advice to clients, the module will ultimately function as a pedagogical exercise to train you in the practice and application of international human rights law.

 67%: Practical (Workshop)

 100%: Coursework (Group submission (written), Observation, Professional log)